 and point your browser to doc/\build/html/index.html.
-Sphinx is required to generate the documentation.
+Sphinx 1.0 or newer is required to generate the documentation.

-2.1.2 Compiling Programs That Use Jansson
+2.1.2 Compiling Programs that Use Jansson

 Jansson involves one C header file, jansson.h, so it's enough to put the line in the beginning of every source file that uses Jansson.